inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 ```
 <br>

-SELECT AND GROUPBY
+**SELECT AND GROUPBY**<br>
-Implementing the following SQL on an RDD
+The following is a walk through of how to implement the following SQL on an RDD.
 ```sql
 SELECT
     date_trunc('hour', lpep_pickup_datetime) AS hour,